renaissance-publishing/renaissance/src/chapters/28-items.md

 |In principle, that difference is well below the "threshold of importance and interest" that we choose to care about in this game — and just as importantly, since an ideal "adventuring party" will include at least one "provisioner" character, that difference should also be unimportant in practice.
 |(See also *Wealth, Income and Lifestyles*.)

-The mages and artisans of the Commonwealth have a serviceable command of magic; while magical items tend to be rarer and more expensive than non-magical ones, a number of common magical items (and potions) are widely available throughout the Commonwealth.

 Some items have *tags*.
 Many of these tags do not have "mechanical" affects themselves — although traits, classes, powers, and other rules may refer to them.
 (The special abilities of weapons are something of an exception: combat in general has more specific rules than the rest of the game, and so the items commonly used in combat have more specific rules as well.)